ibm-cloud-docs/key-protect/unwrap-keys.md

 # Unwrapping keys
 {: #unwrap-keys}

-You can unwrap a data encryption key (DEK) to access its contents by using the {{site.data.keyword.keymanagementservicefull}} API, if you are a privileged user.
+You can unwrap a data encryption key (DEK) to access its contents by using the {{site.data.keyword.keymanagementservicefull}} API.
 Unwrapping a DEK decrypts and checks the integrity of its contents, returning the original key material to your {{site.data.keyword.cloud_notm}} data service.
 {: shortdesc}

 To learn how key wrapping helps you control the security of at-rest data in the cloud, see [Protecting data with envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).